Meet Reverend Amelia Edson,

 Reverend Amelia Edson is passionate about meaningful worship that fuels Spirit filled and justice oriented lives.
 Having worked as a Head Start Teacher, a political organizer, and as a Chaplain in a hospital and a men's prison and detox facility, she cares deeply about making the transformative teachings of Christianity real and accessible to people of all ages and all stages of life.

-Before being called to Falmouth Congregational Church, UCC, Reverend Amelia served as the Assistant Minister at King's Chapel in Boston from 2017- 2019.
-She graduated from Harvard Divinity School in May 2017, where she was awarded the Presidential Scholarship.
-During her time at Harvard Amelia received the Donald Wells Preaching Prize from the Massachusetts Bible Society, and served as a Ministerial Intern at Old South Church in Boston, where she helped lead worship, facilitated book and Bible discussion groups, and initiated a “dinner church” during Lent.
-During Divinity School Amelia also worked as a Chaplain at the Essex County Correctional Center, and at Central Maine Medical Center, serving the pediatric, orthopedic surgery, and general medicine floors.
+Reverend Amelia graduated from Harvard Divinity School where she was awarded the Presidential Scholarship.
+During her time at Harvard Amelia received the Donald Wells Preaching Prize from the Massachusetts Bible Society, served as a Ministerial Intern at Old South Church in Boston, worked as a Chaplain at Essex County Correctional Center and completed a Clinical Pastoral Education Unit doing Chaplaincy at Central Maine Medical Center in Lewiston.

-Prior to Divinity School, Amelia was a Faith Director for marriage equality legislative campaigns in Oregon, Maine, Rhode Island, and New Jersey; she continued as a faith consultant to the American Civil Liberties Union while preparing for ministry.
-Amelia also has a deep and passionate commitment to children, stemming from her work after college as a preschool teacher while serving with Teach for America in an Arizona Head Start program.
+Prior to Divinity School, Amelia was a Faith Director for marriage equality campaigns in Oregon, Maine, Rhode Island, and New Jersey; she continued as a faith consultant to the American Civil Liberties Union while preparing for ministry.

 Amelia grew up in Freeport, Maine.
-She is happy to be a part of a community that strives to worship God, help one another, and serve the wider community.
+She is happy to serve a church that strives to worship God, help one another, and serve our neighbors, and happy to be home in our wonderful state!